avshetty1980/REST-API-template/Node/rest-api/README.md

 ## General info

-This project is simple Lorem ipsum dolor generator.
+This project is REST API template for Node and Express

 ## Technologies